 5. Working in a challenging environment

-I believe I deal with pressure well as I’m used to writing long-form essays to strict deadlines at university, as well as organising various society events with limited resources.
-I’ve found that I enjoy working in a challenging environment and I’m able to produce some of my best work when under pressure.
+I believe I deal with pressure well, as I’m used to writing longform essays to strict deadlines at university, as well as organizing various society events with limited resources.
+I’ve found that I enjoy working in a challenging environment, and I’m able to produce some of my best work when under pressure.
+That’s largely due to the fact that I get to think creatively in those moments, which I find quite rewarding and consider one of my greatest strengths.

 Mistakes to avoid

 Yes, mistakes are meant to be made and, yes, we’re only human, but even the tiniest mistake in an interview can be devastating.
-However, because we want to see you succeed and land your dream job, here are some things you need to avoid like the plague when answering this particular interview question.
+However, because we want to see you succeed and land your dream job, here are some things you need to avoid like the plague when it’s time to answer “How do you work under pressure?”.

 1. Saying you never feel pressured